ukhsa-collaboration/ukhsa-science-research-site-dev/content/our-research/self-isolation.md

 buttonText: "Learn more about the impact of self-isolation on psychological wellbeing"
 ---

-{{< spotlight-feature title="The impact of self-isolation on psychological wellbeing" image="banner-isolation.png" alt="The impact of self-isolation on psychological wellbeing" caption="The impact of self-isolation on psychological wellbeing (Image source: free)" >}}
+{{< spotlight-feature title="The impact of self-isolation on<br>psychological wellbeing" image="banner-isolation.png" alt="The impact of self-isolation on psychological wellbeing" caption="The impact of self-isolation on psychological wellbeing (Image source: free)" >}}
 <p><a style="color:white;" href="https://researchportal.ukhsa.gov.uk/en/persons/louise-smith-2/publications/"> Author: Louise Smith; UKHSA Research Profile</a></p>

 {{< /spotlight-feature >}}